-That connection starts with a WiFi set-up that can’t be beat.
-Smarter Homes builds its clients their own private, wireless network in which they own all of the equipment.
+That connection starts with a WiFi setup that can’t be beaten.
+Smarter Homes build its clients their own private, wireless network in which they own all of the equipment.
 It’s more reliable, secure, and can reach the far corners of any estate.
-Once your WiFi system is perfected, you have the freedom to customize your home with smart lighting, security, audio and video, and more.
+Once your WiFi system is perfected, you have the freedom to customize your home with smart lighting, security systems, audio and video, and more.

 One final quality that makes up a smart home is the ease with which you can control its features.
 Smarter Homes partners with a control company called RTI to bring complete ease to their client’s technology control.
 According to the preference of the client, RTI equips them with the ability to control every piece of the home technology with a classic remote control, an in-wall touchpad, a countertop touch panel, or even from their personal device.

 When everything in the home functions in synchronization, you end up with a home that’s human-error proof.
 The highest levels of efficiency can be achieved when you have the capability to automate systems prone to being forgotten.
 This is illustrated beautifully through Smarter Homes’ room “scenes”, security systems, and energy efficiency monitoring.

 Room scenes are automated groupings that allow homeowners to design pre-selected modes for their homes to occupy, based on the family’s needs.
 For example, with the click of an “away” mode in the app, your home will turn up or off the HVAC system, lock all the doors, make sure every light is off, switch off your hot water heater, and halt the functions of any left on and forgotten devices.
 Perhaps the family is in for the night and they just want the home to know they are ready to “stay”.
 By selecting that scene, your home can lock up for you and adjust the lighting to only bedrooms.
 The custom possibilities are endless.